apache/incubator-heron/website/README.md

 ## Working on Static Assets

-If you'd like to work on the site's static assets (Sass/CSS, JavaScript, etc.), you can run `make dev-assets`.
+If you'd like to work on the site's static assets (Sass/CSS, JavaScript, etc.), you can run `make develop-static-assets`.
 This will build all of the static assets in the `assets` folder, store the build artifacts in the `static` folder, and then watch the `assets` folder for changes, rebuilding when changes are made.

-The easiest way to develop static assets is to run `make dev-assets` and `make serve` at the same time.
-If you do this, any time you make changes to files in `assets`, the assets will be re-built, and Hugo will both detect changes to the `static` folder and automatically refresh the browser.

 ## Checking Links